AshridgeTechnologies/elemento/stories/General usability Part 3.md

 - Way of debugging functions and complex expressions eg the word up to date function in revision app
 - Show URL of preview frame
 - Stop functions showing as toString when don't have braces
+- Can edit text elements content in place if fixed value (use contentEditable)

 Help
 ----